Putin foe Navalny once described prison life with dark humor. Now his messages are just dark.

 Navalny’s Friday post said Russian businessman Mikhail Khodorkovsky, who was jailed for 10 years in Russia under Putin, warned him that if he got seriously ill, “you will die.”

-Navalny said he shared a cell with a man who was suffering with an inflamed appendix, writhing in pain for two days, begging to be taken to hospital.
+Navalny said he shared a cell with a man who was suffering with an inflamed appendix, writhing in pain for two days and begging to be taken to hospital.

 “But he was taken to hospital only when he was green and began to lose consciousness,” said a post on Navalny’s account.